 When used with care, pain medicines are safe and they decrease pain.
 The amount of pain medicine used depends on your child’s weight, type of pain and health.

 Medicine for mild pain is most often given by mouth.
-Acetaminophen (Tylenol) (PDF) and ibuprofen (Motrin, Advil) (PDF) are often used for mild pain.
+We often use acetaminophen (Tylenol) (PDF) or ibuprofen (Motrin, Advil) (PDF) for mild pain.
 They work very well to control pain, even after surgery.

-For moderate or severe pain, we may prescribe a stronger type of pain medicine: opioids, like morphine or oxycodone.
+For moderate or severe pain, we may prescribe a stronger type of pain medicine: opioids (PDF) like morphine or oxycodone.
 (We may use these along with acetaminophen or ibuprofen.)
 These medicines can be given by mouth.
 We may also give them through a line in your child’s vein.

 It is very, very rare for children to get addicted to pain medicine.
-Children can become tolerant to pain medicine, which means they need more medicine to get the same relief.
-This is not addiction.
+Children can become tolerant to pain medicine, which means they need more medicine to get the same relief, but this is not addiction.
 If you have any worries about your child taking pain medicine, let your child’s team know.

 This method gives pain medicine through a line in your child’s vein (an intravenous line, or IV).
 A pump sends the medicine into the line when your child pushes a button.
 The dose depends on your child’s weight and health.
 The pump has safety features to prevent children from getting too much medicine.
 Children as young as 7 years old can use this method.
 Read more about patient-controlled analgesia (PDF).